graphprotocol/graph-tooling/README.md

 - `graph codegen` — generates TypeScript code for smart contract ABIs used in subgraphs.
 - `graph build` — compiles subgraphs to WebAssembly and deploys them to IPFS.
-- `graph deploy` — deploys subgraphs to running [Graph Nodes](https://github.com/graphprotocol/graph-node).
+- `graph deploy` — deploys subgraphs to a [Graph Node](https://github.com/graphprotocol/graph-node).
-- `graph remove` — removes subgraphs from [Graph Nodes](https://github.com/graphprotocol/graph-node).
+- `graph remove` — removes subgraphs from a [Graph Node](https://github.com/graphprotocol/graph-node).
 - `graph auth` — saves access token for [Graph Node](https://github.com/graphprotocol/graph-node) to the system's keychain.

 ## How It Works